databox/databox-ruby-sql/README.md

 # SQL → Databox with Databox Ruby Gem

-Answer to the question: How to move data from [PostgreSQL](http://www.postgresql.org/) to Databox with [Databox Ruby Gem / SDK](https://github.com/databox/databox-ruby)?
+How to quickly stream data from [PostgreSQL](http://www.postgresql.org/) to Databox with [Databox Ruby Gem](https://github.com/databox/databox-ruby)?

 ## Example

-This example project contains example on how to create simple [PostgreSQL](http://www.postgresql.org/) database that will hold OPEC oil prices.
-When new oil price is inserted into `prices` table PostgreSQL triggers `NOTIFY` and asynchronously [streamer.rb](streamer.rb) `LISTEN`s and sends data to Databox.
+This example contains example on how to create [PostgreSQL](http://www.postgresql.org/) database that will hold OPEC oil prices.
+When new price is inserted into `prices` table PostgreSQL triggers `NOTIFY` and [streamer.rb](streamer.rb) `LISTEN`s and sends data to Databox.

-This are the steps to get you going...
+## Steps to get you going...

 First create new `.env` in current project folder with your `DATABOX_PUSH_TOKEN`.